 QUICK ROADSIDE TESTS

 If the car won't start, the Fuel Pump may be the culprit, but you can't hear the pump for the other noises (starter etc.).
 To test the pump, remove the large bore air hose from the Airflow Meter and with the ignition on, poke your fingers into the Airflow Meter to lift the flap.
 The pump should now run.
 If it does and there's fuel in the tank, it may be that there's no trigger signal telling the ECU to start firing the injectors.
 The trigger signal comes from the ignition amplifier mounted (usually, but not always) on the side of the distributor.
 In a typical TVR installation the wire is routed round the left-hand side of the engine bay and joins the main fuel injection loom.
-This wire may have a bullet connector in it that can corrode or be accidentally unplugged.
+From the factory, this wire had a bullet connector in it that can corrode or become accidentally unplugged.
 Alternatively, the connector may have come off the ignition amplifier.

 There is a quick test you can do (even at the roadside, if you have a couple of bits of wire and a spare brake lamp/ indicator bulb) to determine whether the ignition amp is working.
 With the ignition off, disconnect the '-' lead from the HT coil.
 Use a bit of wire to connect this wire to one terminal of a 12v bulb.
 Take the other side of the bulb to +12v (the coil '+' terminal is good).
 Now remove the distributor cap and, with the ignition on, flick the rotor arm back and forward against the tension of the advance/retard springs.
 If the amp is working OK (and providing the pickup coil hasn't failed), the lamp should be seen to flash on and off with varying intensity depending on the speed of your 'flicks'.